dgkanatsios/Raspberry/README.md

 A simple solution that uses a Raspberry Pi 2 and a Sense Hat to get some humidity, temperature and pressure data, post it on Azure IoT Hub.
 For more information, check my blog post: http://dgkanatsios.com/2016/03/09/raspberry-pi-sense-hat-azure-iot-hub-oh-my/

-## cameraprint
+## QRRecognizePrint
-Work in progress.
-Make a Raspberry PI recognize a QR code and print information on a connected printer.
+Make a Raspberry PI recognize a QR code and print information on a connected thermal printer, like [this](https://www.adafruit.com/product/597) one.